ilanschnell/bitarray/README.md

 Installation
 ------------

-bitarray can be installed from source:
+Bitarray can be installed from source:

     $ tar xzf bitarray-1.2.0.tar.gz
     $ cd bitarray-1.2.0